ecadlabs/taquito/README.md

 npm run commit
 ```

 Please use `npm run commit` for your last commit before you push, as this will automagically formulate the correct commit format.
+A final lint and test cycle will take place before the commit is performed.

 ### Running the website locally